MicrosoftDocs/sql-docs/azure-sql/managed-instance/in-memory-oltp-sample.md

 ### Installation steps

 1. In the [Azure portal](https://portal.azure.com/), create a Premium or Business Critical database on a server.
 Set the **Source** to the `AdventureWorksLT` sample database.
-For detailed instructions, see [Create your first database in Azure SQL Database](database/single-database-create-quickstart.md?view=azuresql-db&preserve-view=true).
+Download the XXXXXXXXXXXXX

 1. Connect to the database with [SQL Server Management Studio (SSMS)](/sql/ssms/download-sql-server-management-studio-ssms).